tzeikob/javascript-patterns/foundational/callback/readme.md

 });
 ```

-To sum up, a callback called synchronously blocks the current code until the operation completes, where an asynchronously called callback returns control back immediately and completes, given the result, at a later event loop cycle.
-In any use case mentioned above, there is no syntactic difference which means that the intent of the callback should always be explained in the documentation of the API about the synchronous or asynchronous manner the callback is called.
+To sum up, a callback called synchronously blocks the current code until the operation completes, where an asynchronously called callback returns control back immediately and completes at a subsequent event loop cycle.
+As mentioned above, there is no syntactic difference which means that the intent of the callback should always be explained in the documentation of the API about the synchronous or asynchronous manner the callback is called.

 ## Considerations